 So, what can you do to prevent it?
 Try to alternate the finger you use when texting instead of always relying on your thumb.
 If you can, use the voice-to-text feature to give your fingers a break.

-- Cubital tunnel syndrome.
-While your fingers may take the brunt of the punishment from smartphone use, your wrists can also be affected by technology.
+While your fingers may take the brunt of the punishment from smartphone use, technology can also affect your wrists.

-When you spend time with your arm bent to use a computer mouse or resting your elbows on your desk, you can develop cubital tunnel syndrome.
-This condition leads to numbness and tingling in the ring and small fingers of the hand, along with soreness inside the elbow.
+You can develop cubital tunnel syndrome when you spend time with your arm bent to use a computer mouse or resting your elbows on your desk.
+This condition leads to numbness and tingling in the ring and pinky fingers of the hand and soreness inside the elbow.

 So, what can you do to avoid this condition?
 Use padding between your elbow/arm and any hard surface.
 Avoid positions that keep your elbow flexed awkwardly for any length of time.